Adversarial

 Intent Validation

-Cross-referencing every tool call argument against a signed intent capsule to detect divergence.
+Cross-referencing tool call arguments against declared session scope and operator-defined policy to detect divergence.

 Witness Anchoring